-PCGS Certifies Unique SPECIMEN Canada 1/2 oz Maple Leaf $20 Brass Uniface Die Trials
+PCGS Certifies Unique Pair of SPECIMEN Canada 1/2 oz Maple Leaf $20 Brass Uniface Die Trials

-This is a unique pair of SPECIMEN brass die trials for the Canadian $20 1986 1/2 oz Gold Maple Leaf Coin.
-These are the only known Canadian $20 SPECIMEN brass die trials of any design or series.
+This is a unique pair of SPECIMEN brass die trials for the Canadian $20 1986 ½ oz Gold Maple Leaf Coin and includes the only known $20 reverse brass die trial.
+There are only a few known Canadian SPECIMEN Brass Die Trials in the following denominations: 1/10oz Obv & Rev ($5), 1/4oz Rev ($10), 1/2oz Obv & Rev ($20) & 1oz Obv ($50).
+This is the only set of both obverse and reverse $20 die trials.
 They are uniface since each die was tested separately.
-They are in gem specimen condition with original toning.
-These SPECIMEN die trials are among the most spectacular coins ever released by the Royal Canadian Mint.
+This pair is in gem specimen condition with original toning.

 These two die trials were struck on brass planchets with a diameter of 25 millimeters, specifically produced for testing of the ½ oz Maple Leaf.
 These were Type One planchets that do not have a raised rim.
 They were struck in the collar and have a plain edge.
 The authorized issues struck in gold have reeding and were struck on Type Two gold planchets.

 The Royal Canadian Mint issued the first 1 oz Maple Leaf gold coins starting in 1979.
 It was such a success that they added the ½ oz Maple Leaf in 1986.
 The obverse depicts Queen Elizabeth II and the reverse has the Canadian Maple Leaf.
 The ½ oz Maple Leaf has a diameter of 25 millimeters and weighs 7.7850 grams.
 It was struck in .9999 fine gold and has a gold content of 3.11 grams.